 Question 1) What is the cost of carrying out an application DDoS attack on an average website?

 As unlikely it may seem, anyone can hire bots and use cloud machines to carry out full-fledged distributed denial of service attacks powerful enough to shut the server down.
 For $200-250, anyone including rivals and employees can cause severe damage.

-Unfortunately, there is no absolute protection against DDoS attack.
+Unfortunately, there is no absolute protection against DDoS attacks.
 Massive traffic surges can happen from any part of the world and you can’t keep universal blocking rules of all of them.
 Learn more about it at “Deadly App DDoS and How to Stop It”.